masoncusack/PopWordSearch/README.md

 ### Use the deployed version

-I've deployed such a Docker image from a private registry to a public endpoint (thus, the source code is hidden): https://popwordsearch.azurewebsites.net.
+I've deployed such a Docker image from a private registry to a public endpoint (thus, the source code is hidden), at https://popwordsearch.azurewebsites.net.

 This is the easiest way to try the app out.